 * 2016 Runner Up Player of the Year – Texas Steel Guitar Association

-* 2013 Nominee for ALBUM (“Lone Star Landing”) and INSTRUMENTALIST of the year – Academy of Western Artists
+* 2013 Nominee for Album (“Lone Star Landing”) – Academy of Western Artists

 As a multi-instrumentalist, Rose has toured with various bands across the U.S., Canada and Europe, making appearances on “A Prairie Home Companion,” “Mountain Stage,” “E-Town,” West Coast Live,” the BBC, the Voice of America, and venues from Town Hall in NYC to the Carter Family Fold.
 Her arsenal included various banjos, single and triple-row button accordions, piano accordion, upright bass, acoustic guitar, piano, harmonium, ukulele, mbira, and tap shoes.
 Rose has taught at music camps including Centrum, Ashokan and Augusta Heritage Center, and appears on over 30 recordings, and four independent film soundtracks.

 Rose was a founding member (along with Tara Nevins [Donna the Buffalo], Beverly Smith and June Drucker) of Green Linnet recording artists the Heartbeats Rhythm Quartet, an influential alt-trad stringband that toured extensively in the U.S., Canada and Germany during 1986-1996.

 Based in western Massachusetts from 1996-2011, Rose played steel guitar with Girl Howdy and Twin Guitar Swing, upright bass with the Westernaires, and button accordion with Planet Zydeco.
 She also did West Coast and European tours playing banjo, slide guitar, harmonium and ukulele with the San Francisco-based Crooked Jades, who were cited in 2009 by prestigious British magazine fRoots as “one of the 10 reasons to celebrate American roots music.”